-In the operations team, RPA was used to change the way delivery office managers across 1,250 locations could complete tasks.
-“Previously, they started at 6 am to access six systems, extracting data they would need to brief staff at 7 am,” explains Mike.
+In the operations team, RPA was used to change the way delivery office managers across 1,250 locations complete tasks.
+“Previously, they started at 6:00 am to access six systems, extracting data they would need to brief staff at 7:00 am,” explained Hitchins.
 “Each manager would do this in their own way.
 This took time, caused stress, limited productivity, and held back performance.”

-Unattended software robots were introduced to extract data, automatically, presenting it to managers in a standard format each morning, allowing them and their teams to focus on their key tasks—not admin.
+Unattended software robots were introduced to extract data, automatically, presenting it to managers in a standard format each morning, allowing them and their teams to focus on their key tasks—not administration.

 The feedback from staff has been fantastic.
 A manager from Rochester told us he loves the report and it will save a lot of time, making things far easier to manage.
 Another from Doncaster told us the level of information is invaluable.
 Overall, teams are very excited about using automation.

 Meanwhile, customer experience agents were using a range of archaic systems.
-“They were hard to navigate and took time to use,” says Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
-“This limited the ability of employees to provide a great experience for customers,” she adds.
+“They were hard to navigate and took time to use,” said Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
+“This limited the ability of employees to provide a great experience for customers,” she added.
 Software robots were introduced, named SamYax and YaxMan after a much-loved colleague, Sam Yaxley, who sadly passed away.